Jan Dietz: Biography

 Dietz has been practitioner in the field of automation and information systems from 1970 to 1980.
-Here he developed one of the first relational model based production control systems at Philips Factories, a state of the art computer accounting system at Eindhoven University of Technology, and a terminal-based, interactive theatre reservation system.
+He (co-)developed one of the first relational model based production control systems at Philips Factories, a state of the art computer accounting system at Eindhoven University of Technology, and a terminal-based, interactive theatre reservation system.
 In 1980 he returned to academia.
-After graduation in 1987 he was appointed Professor of Management Information Systems at the University of Maastricht at the Faculty of Economics and Business Administration, where he started the development of the DEMO theory and methodology.
+In 1988 he was appointed Professor of Management Information Systems at the University of Maastricht (Faculty of Economics and Business Administration) where he started the development of the DEMO methodology.
 From September 1994 to Oct 2009 he was Professor of Information Systems Design at Delft University of Technology.
-Since then he is part-time Professor of Enterprise Engineering at the Instituto Superior Técnico (IST - Technical University of Lisbon).
-Since 2010 he is part-time Professor of Enterprise Engineering at Delft TopTech at the Delft University of Technology.
-Since 2016 is Mr. Dietz Visiting Professor at Czech Technical University in Prague's Faculty of Informatics, Center for Conceptual Modelling and Implementations (CCMi).
+Since 2010 he is visiting professor of Enterprise Engineering at the Instituto Superior Técnico (IST - Technical University of Lisbon), as well as visiting professor of Enterprise Engineering at Czech Technical University in Prague (Faculty of Informatics, Center for Conceptual Modelling and Implementations).